esri-dap/geoportal/CONTRIBUTING.md

 If you’ve perused our open issues labeled “Bug” and decide to work to resolve one, or you’ve got a new feature that you’d like to commit to the core project, please keep these things in mind:

 1. Make sure your pull request includes tests.
-[For examples of back-end unit tests, look here]( https://github.com/apostrophecms/apostrophe/tree/master/test) at the test folder of the apostrophe module.
+[For examples of back-end unit tests, look here]( https://github.com/geoportalcms/geoportal/tree/master/test) at the test folder of the geoportal module.
 This level of coverage is expected for backend features that aren't already covered by a test.
-[For examples of front-end, browser-based regression tests, checkout the apostrophe-enterprise-testbed module](https://github.com/apostrophecms/apostrophe-enterprise-testbed).
+[For examples of front-end, browser-based regression tests, checkout the geoportal-enterprise-testbed module](https://github.com/geoportalcms/geoportal-enterprise-testbed).
 We don't expect that every contributor is ready to write Nightwatch tests like these, but it is surely appreciated.
 If it’s a bug fix you should have a test that reproduces the issue (if you can’t write a test for the bug you are addressing, please note the reason why).
 2. Run ESLint to be sure your update adheres to our coding standards.
-The `apostrophe` module already has a `.eslintrc` file, so the simplest way is to run: `npx eslint .` Your editor may automatically point out eslint-detected concerns as well.
+The `geoportal` module already has a `.eslintrc` file, so the simplest way is to run: `npx eslint .` Your editor may automatically point out eslint-detected concerns as well.
 3. Enhancements should include documentation and include implementation details were applicable.

 # Should you make a new npm module?

 Great question.
-If it's not a bug fix or an improvement to the core UI, it often doesn't belong in the core `apostrophe` npm module.
-For instance, our blogging functionality is in the separate `apostrophe-blog` npm module.
+If it's not a bug fix or an improvement to the core UI, it often doesn't belong in the core `geoportal` npm module.
+For instance, our blogging functionality is in the separate `geoportal-blog` npm module.

-See [publishing your own npm modules for Apostrophe](https://docs.apostrophecms.org/apostrophe/other/more-modules#publishing-your-own-npm-modules-for-apostrophe) for more information.
+See [publishing your own npm modules for Geoportal](https://docs.geoportalcms.org/geoportal/other/more-modules#publishing-your-own-npm-modules-for-geoportal) for more information.